ic1149/ic1149/README.md

 endif

 if VB then
-  print("because I learnt OxfordCambridgeAndRoyalSocietyOfArtsExaminationsExamReferenceLanguageAkaPseudocodeAndBasicallyTheSameSyntaxAsVisualBasic and it has the same syntax so I know visual basic") endif
+  print("because I learnt OxfordCambridgeAndRoyalSocietyOfArtsExaminationsExamReferenceLanguageAkaPseudocodeAndBasicallyTheSameSyntaxAsVisualBasic and it has the same syntax so I know the syntax of visual basic") endif

+#/bin/bash
+echo "know basic things"
 ```